 c) Verifies that the MIC is valid, i.e., it uses the KCK that is part of the PTK to verify that there is no data integrity error, or that the AEAD decryption steps succeed.

-d) Uses the MLME-SETKEYS.request primitive to configure the temporal GTK and, the IGTK when present, and the BIGTK if beacon protection is enabled, into the MAC.
+d) When the Supplicant is not an MLD, uses the MLME-SETKEYS.request primitive to configure the temporal GTK and, the IGTK when present, and the BIGTK if beacon protection is enabled, into the MAC.
+When the Supplicant is a non-AP MLD, uses the MLME-SETKEYS.request primitive to configure the temporal GTK/s when present and, the IGTK/s when present, and the BIGTK/s when present for the indicated link/s into the MAC of the affiliated non-AP STA/s operating on the indicated link/s.

 e) Responds by creating and sending message 2 of the group key handshake to the Authenticator and incrementing the replay counter.